Bug (play): Film adaptation

 A film version of the play was released in 2006 from Lionsgate.
-It was directed by William Friedkin, and starred Ashley Judd, Harry Connick, Jr and Michael Shannon.
-Friedkin contacted Tracy Letts after having seen the play, and they cooperated on a screen adaptation.
+It was directed by William Friedkin, and starred Ashley Judd, Harry Connick Jr. and Michael Shannon.
+Friedkin had watched and then re-watched the play at the Barrow Street Theatre with Shannon and Cochran, who had replaced Amanda Plummer at short notice.
+Friedkin then contacted Tracy Letts and together they cooperated on a screen adaptation.
 Friedkin described the film as "the most intense piece of work I've ever done".
 Michael Shannon had played the part on stage.
 Lionsgate wanted to cast an actor with more name recognition, but Friedkin was determined to have Shannon perform in the film, saying he brought a unique quality to the part.